ryan-io/simple-plotting/README.md

 # simple-plotting
 A library wrapper for ScottPlot &amp; CsvHelper.
-This library parses CSV files &amp; interactively plots them in WPF, WinForms, etc. This libray is intended to be used with the MVVM pattern.
+This library parses CSV files &amp; and generates plots and/or interactively plots them (WPF, Winforms, Avalonia, etc.).

 ### Dependencies
     - CsvHelper.30.0.1